adammark/Markup.js/README.md

 `call` (obj, fn, arg1, arg2...): power pipe! calls fn on obj with zero or more args

-*Note: Arrays are copied before sorting or slicing*
+*Note: Arrays are copied before sorting or slicing.*

 ### Power pipe